juaml/junifer/docs/using/codeless.rst

 Finally, we need to define how and where the results will be stored.
 This is done using the ``storage`` section, which must be configured using the ``kind`` key to specify the storage to use, and additional keys to pass parameters.

-For example, to use the :class:`junifer.storage.SQLiteFeatureStorage` storage, we just need to specify where we want to store the results:
+For example, to use the :class:`.SQLiteFeatureStorage` storage, we just need to specify where we want to store the results:

 .. code-block:: yaml